nguye340/MentalHealthGame2024/README.md

 ## 5. Design Philosophy

-> “We don’t just build worlds — we forge fables.”
+> “We don’t just build worlds, we forge fables.”

 Every mechanic in **Heart O’ Nightmare** reflects a psychological process:
 - Combat mirrors the struggle to control inner fears.